nicklockwood/SwipeView/README.md

     @property (nonatomic, assign, getter = isWrapEnabled) BOOL wrapEnabled;

 Enables and disables wrapping.
 When in wrapped mode, the SwipeView can be scrolled indefinitely and will wrap around to the first item view when it reaches past the last item.
 When wrap is enabled, the bounces property has no effect.

+    @property (nonatomic, assign, getter = isVertical) BOOL vertical;

+This property toggles whether the SwipeView is displayed horizontally or vertically on screen.

     @property (nonatomic, assign) BOOL delaysContentTouches;